 Oncology patient assistance programs

-Novartis established the first global direct-to-patient access program – the Glivec International Patient Assistance Program (GIPAP) – to ensure patients with CML (chronic myeloid leukemia) or GIST (gastrointestinal stromal tumor), two rare cancers, receive treatment.
+The largest oncology patient access program at Novartis – the Glivec International Patient Assistance Program (GIPAP) is the first global direct-to-patient access program – was developed to ensure patients with two rare cancers receive treatment.

-This program, one of the most far-reaching patient assistance programs ever implemented on a global scale, active in over 80 low to middle income countries, and donates to patients who are not insured, not reimbursed, cannot pay for the treatment privately and are in countries that have minimal reimbursement capabilities.1
+This program, one of the most far-reaching patient assistance programs ever implemented on a global scale, is active in over 80 low- to middle-income countries, and donates to patients who are not insured, not reimbursed, cannot pay for the treatment privately and are in countries that have minimal reimbursement capabilities.1

-NOA provides sustainable access to Tasigna and Exjade where Novartis shares the cost of the treatment with patients through two types of cost-sharing models:
+These programs provide sustainable access to Tasigna and Exjade where Novartis shares the responsibility of the cost of treatment with patients through two types of cost-sharing models:

 - Shared contribution, where local governments, charities or other payors share the cost of the medication with Novartis

-- Co-pay, where Novartis and the patient share the cost of the medication on a sliding scale, depending upon the patient's ability to pay
+- Co-pay, where Novartis in collaboration with non-governmental organizations and the patient share the cost of the medication on a sliding scale, depending upon the patient's ability to pay

-Patients enrolled in NOA will be financially assessed on a yearly basis to determine their eligibility and level of contribution, if any.
+Patients enrolled in NOA are financially assessed on a yearly basis to determine their eligibility and level of contribution, if any.